ClubObsidian/ObbyLang/README.md

 ## Description

-ObbyLang is a project to run es5 and [some es6](#Javascript-Compatability) Javascript in Minecraft and on other platforms, it provides support for a number of modules to make content development quicker right out of the box.
+ObbyLang is a project to run es5 and [some es6](#JavaScript-Compatability) JavaScript on Minecraft and on other platforms, it provides support for a number of modules to make content development quicker right out of the box.
 ObbyLang was written to be a scripting language with similar capabilities to Skript such as: being able to be hot reloaded, unloaded and loaded at will as well as being extendable but with the ability to write code in a formal programming language.

 ## Platforms